 DirectiveOps

-ETH Zurich research found LLM-generated instruction files reduce task success by ~3% and increase inference costs 20–159%.
-Your files are making agents worse.
+ETH Zurich research: ETH Zurich research found LLM-generated instruction files reduce task success by ~3% and increase inference costs 20–159%.

-AGENTS.md is now a Linux Foundation standard; Codex, Claude Code, Cursor, Copilot, and Gemini CLI read these files.
-Tens of thousands of repos already ship them—few teams have fleet-wide visibility.
+Standards momentum: AGENTS.md is a Linux Foundation standard.
+Codex, Claude Code, Cursor, Copilot, and Gemini CLI all read these files.

 Works with